WhitesteinTechnologies/wt-pdf-viewer-demo/README.md

 * Run the application using `mvn jetty:run`.
 * Open `http://localhost:8080/` url in browser.

 It shows two empty pdf viewer widgets side by side.
+The buttons below are not part of the component, they are there to demonstrate Java API capabilities.

 ![Two empty widgets](/screenshots/demo-empty.png?raw=true "Two empty widgets")

-Buttons below demonstrate Java API capabilities. `Change file` button loads pdf file from `/src/main/resources/` directory and shows it in component.
+Use `Change file` button loads pdf file from `/src/main/resources/` directory and shows it in component.
 You can load different pdf file into each component, test whether component reacts nicely when window is resized, search inside the pdf text, ...

 ![Search inside pdf](/screenshots/demo-search.png?raw=true "Search inside document")